leanprover/fp-lean/functional-programming-lean/src/getting-to-know/structures.md

 # Behind the Scenes

-Behind the scenes, every structure has a _constructor_.
+Every structure has a _constructor_.
 Here, the term "constructor" may be a source of confusion.
 Unlike constructors in languages such as Java or Python, constructors in Lean are not arbitrary code to be run when a datatype is initialized.
 Instead, constructors simply gather the data to be stored in the newly-allocated data structure.